claununez/biosurvey/README.md

 At the moment we have completed the three main modules of the package.
 We have made modifications to the original list of products, which have helped us to improve the package functionality.
-The package is fully functional and almost ready for submission to CRAN.
+The package is fully functional and available on CRAN.

 All commits made can be seen at the
 <a href="https://github.com/claununez/biosurvey/commits/master" target="_blank">complete